geospackle/topology-repair/README.md

 # topology-repair
+Topology repair tool for ESRI ArcGIS Pro
-ESRI Arc Pro topology repair tool
+Tested with Arc Pro 2.0 and 2.4

+The script creates a topology and automatically corrects overlap and gap errors.